oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 From Azure Data Studio, you can get the table definition using **Script as Create**:

-{% img assets/microsoft-azure-script-create.webp "Azure Data Studio screenshot with dropdown including the script as create option" "Azure Data Studio screenshot with dropdown including the script as create option" %}
+{% imgx assets/microsoft-azure-script-create.webp "Azure Data Studio screenshot with dropdown including the script as create option" "Azure Data Studio screenshot with dropdown including the script as create option" %}

 And then we get the selected table’s creation statement:

-{% img assets/microsoft-sql-statement.webp "VS Code open with a SQL file containing the table creation statement" "VS Code open with a SQL file containing the table creation statement" %}
+{% imgx assets/microsoft-sql-statement.webp "VS Code open with a SQL file containing the table creation statement" "VS Code open with a SQL file containing the table creation statement" %}

 As in the previous post (mentioned at the beginning of this article), some minor changes will be required for MySQL.